The sad thing about teaching a composition course in which sexual violence is the major topic, is that it is always still relevant.

 Discussions of race aren’t new to my classroom, but recently I’ve been trying to help combat white fragility by sharing a sense of comfort in being wrong with others.
 I recognize my own whiteness and privilege as alienating–far more so than I realize.
 I use a progressive stack, listen more than lecture, and let students drive the discussion.
 But when the majority of students speak from white bodies, who imagine the characters in stories share the same privileges, it’s at the expense of everyone else.
 That’s why whiteness needs to be addressed and de-centered from the beginning in order to avoid tokenism and foster conversations within a multicultural community that isn’t centered around whiteness. hooks stresses the importance of studying and understanding whiteness: “so that everyone learns that affirmation of multiculturalism, and an unbiased, inclusive perspective, can and should be present whether or not people of color are present” (43).
 This will, I think, open discussions of sexual assault and consent to other systemic problems (including but certainly not limited to race; e.g., disability and religious privilege) that oppress victims of sexual violence.

-For instance, MILCK’s official music video of “Quiet” gives visibility to being a survivor of mental illness.
+For instance, MILCK’s first official music video of “Quiet” gave visibility to being a survivor of mental illness.
 It’s much darker and visually powerful–and triggering–than the a cappella video from the protest.
+Here’s her new video, which is still triggering but much more positive:

 Much Madness is divinest Sense –